lukaspustina/rat/README.md

 * [ ] CenterDevice Auth

+* [ ] Enchance Auths by --browser which opens a browser window.

+* [ ] Move centerdevice browse-status to status --browse

 * [ ] Move Strings to real ErrorKinds for Curl, etc; check error_chain for links to rmove "Curl failed" string Errors.

 * [ ] Enhance Pocket